FedEx Driver Surprises Little Girl With Cupcakes After Finding Out She Would Spend Birthday In Quarantine

 — Mrs. Paternoster (@Mrs_ConCon1787) April 30, 2020

-Liz noted that everyone she has come in contact with that know Price have had nothing but wonderful things to say about him.
+Liz noted that everyone she has come in contact with that know Price has had nothing but wonderful things to say about him.

 “The best part of the whole thing is anyone who has reached out to me (has) said this does not shock them at all.
 He is just an amazing, kind, selfless man, and we were just blessed by his kindness that day,” she said.

-Price is among many hardworking delivery workers going above and beyond to help others in the midst of the pandemic.
+Price is among the many hard-working delivery drivers going above and beyond to help others in the midst of the pandemic.
 As The Inquisitr previously reported, another FedEx driver named Justin Bradshaw made headlines in April after he sanitized a package that he knew would be going into the home of a child with an autoimmune disease.